 Thought farmers markets went into hibernation for the winter?
 Think again.
 Come cold or snow, you can still shop for local, fresh goods and give your kids a taste of the green scene.
-Click through our album to find indoor farmstands, including favorites like Green City Market and Logan Square Market.
-What you’ll miss in sunshine you’ll make up for in warm-fuzzies knowing you’re eating healthy and supporting area vendors and growers.
-Grab your baskets and go!
+Click through our album to find indoor farmstands that’ll leave you with the warm-fuzzies.

 Chicago’s big-daddy farmers market draws large crowds year-round.
 For the colder months, the market moves indoors to the Peggy Notebaert Nature Museum, just a stone’s throw from its usual stomping ground in Lincoln Park.
 The market takes place every other Saturday through Apr.
-29 until the outdoor market returns in the spring.
-Chicago’s top-tier chefs host cooking demonstrations using in-season ingredients (look for Rick Bayliss April 1).
-Plus, a who’s-who of Midwestern vendors come from near and far, so expect produce purveyors, cheese slingers, bakeries, pasta-makers, meat mavens, a honey co-op and lots more.
+28, when the outdoor market returns for spring.
+It’s a regular who’s-who of Midwestern vendors that come from near and far, so expect produce purveyors, cheese slingers, bakeries, pasta-makers, meat mavens, a honey co-op and lots more.

 Kid Tip: Check out the Club Sprouts events, at which little connoisseurs are encouraged to take part in tastings and learn more about their local food.